 In the following rules, the term "WIYN House" refers to the original house rented to the WIYN Consortium (KPNO house #2).
 The "0.9m House" refers to the house rented to WIYN in April 2002 (KPNO house #5).

-Observers from the University of Wisconsin at Madison, Indiana University, and the University of Missouri, and their collaborators, may use either house.
+Observers from the University of Wisconsin at Madison and Indiana University, and their collaborators, may use either house.
 Non-WI observers from among the 0.9m Consortium (see Appendix) may only request the 0.9m House.